Stavrosch/Asteroid-Detection/DATA_PREPARATION.md

 # Data Preparation

 This repository relies on some additional data files that are not distributed with the code.
-The most important is `mpcorb_df.pkl`, a pandas DataFrame containing orbital elements for known minor planets.
+- `mpcorb_df.pkl`
+- `astorb.dat`
+- `de421.bsp`

 ## Generating `mpcorb_df.pkl`